 2 – Find your tribe.

-Every mom needs encouragement and support.
+Every mom needs community, encouragement, and support.
 I found my best support here.
 These ladies became my cheerleaders, advisers, and some of them became my best friends!

 3 – Keep it simple.

 What you do is enough!
 You don’t need to complicate things.
 Simplicity has become my best friend this year.
 Keep your homeschool routine simple, keep your meals simple, keep your life simple as much as you can!
 The simpler, the better.

 4 – Stop adding more curriculum.

 We homeschool moms, are addicted to adding more to our curriculum!
 We need to get rid of this addiction.
 The reality is: all these extras are making our homeschool overwhelming and unproductive.